arrawatia/CarND-Vehicle-Detection/README.md

 The rest of the plots are here: [HOG plots](output_images/plots/hog)

-The code that performs the spatial binning is here: [features.py L16-L35](https://github.com/arrawatia/CarND-Vehicle-Detection/blob/master/features.py#L16-L35) and the code that produces the plots is here [features.py L296-L332](https://github.com/arrawatia/CarND-Vehicle-Detection/blob/master/features.py#L296-L332).
+The code that calculates the HOG features is here: [features.py L16-L35](https://github.com/arrawatia/CarND-Vehicle-Detection/blob/master/features.py#L16-L35) and the code that produces the plots is here [features.py L296-L332](https://github.com/arrawatia/CarND-Vehicle-Detection/blob/master/features.py#L296-L332).